foo-dogsquared/freebies-hunt-api/src/list.md

 ## Articles
 ### Includes various writings and resources. | articles | #ff9f1c
+- [Better Explained](https://betterexplained.com/) | **(My personal recommendation for mathematical resources.
+It's seriously one of the best math explainer sites that I've ever seen.
+To top it all, he also offers a book on [calculus](https://betterexplained.com/calculus/) that you can read for free in the web.)** A site maintained by Kalid Azad that focuses on explaining mathematical concepts as **humanly** as possible.
+You could visit the [YouTube channel](https://www.youtube.com/user/betterexplained) but it's kinda empty of content at this point.
 - [Brain Pickings](https://www.brainpickings.org) | It's about whatever your brain might be piqued to.
 - [Explain That Stuff](https://www.explainthatstuff.com/) | A series of explainer article of science and technology topics.
 - [GeeksforGeeks](https://www.geeksforgeeks.org/) | **(Recommend as a referential material.)** A computer science portal (for geeks).